Kanharajput/ContextReducerEffectRef/README.md

         - We will access all the data items from AuthContext but all the behind scene work is done inside the AuthContextProvider.
         - AuthContextProvider is used to wrap the component which needs AuthContext data.

+    #### When not to use context
+        - Only use when we have to manage the state of whole app.(Many components depends on one particular state).
+        - Not used when have short props chain.
+        - When frequently state changes then it's performance drops.
+Frequently means within seconds.